top of page

 COMPONENTS OF THE COMMUNITY IMMUNITY ACT

-This bill will promote and support localized herd immunity statewide through the following public health measures:
+This bill will promote and support localized herd immunity statewide through the following measures:

 1. SUPPORT STUDENT HEALTH: